Click the numbers if you missed any of the first ten chapters:

 “Jordel, Sire, and your father offered me a place among his knights just two days ago when I arrived with Lord Vladentine who’s come to join you in Fortnight.”

 It was a reasonable answer and not unheard-of occurrence; several of Taisce’s guardsmen had been wandering knights on the verge of mercenary lives.
 Othniel’s father had a soft spot for men without roots.
 He had often proclaimed that when given what all men long for—purpose and a place to call home—their loyalty was stronger than the clearest diamond.
-Othniel privately believed that the pay received from a king didn’t hurt either.
+Othniel privately believed that the pay and prestige received from a king’s service didn’t hurt either.

 “Welcome to Castle Taisce, Jordel.
 I look forward to getting to know you better.”